mm80843/T3.5/docs/Benef/PBN__Benef_826.md

 # __Enhanced balcony features__

-## Name of the Benefit

-Making improvements to balconies during the pandemic, such as adding seating arrangements, tables, or planters, can create a more inviting and enjoyable outdoor space.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in balcony improvements can enhance the overall aesthetic appeal of apartments and make them more attractive to potential buyers or renters.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_896.md)